dhellmann/pymotw/PyMOTW/multiprocessing/mapreduce.rst

         Google Labs presentation and paper on MapReduce.

-*Special thanks to Jesse Noller for helping review this section*
+*Special thanks to Jesse Noller for helping review this information.*